harshitkd/HD/README.md

 ### Hello
-In this repository you can add code of any language
+In this repository you can add code of any language.